mercedes-benz/DnA/docs/Install.md

 **Accessing the application with localhost**

 Port-forward the dna-frontend and storage-mfe service to any port_of_your_wish.
-Eg:

 ```
 kubectl port-forward service/storage-mfe 7175:80
 kubectl port-forward service/dna-frontend-service 7179:3000
 ```
+**Note**

-If you are not using 7175 and 7179 ports then change the below parameter values in values.yaml accordingly
+* *If you are not using 7175 and 7179 ports then change the below parameter values in values.yaml accordingly*.
 ```
 storageMFEAppURL:
 PROJECTSMO_CONTAINER_APP_URL: